-Johannesburg - Cope's elective conference had not started on Thursday morning, apparently due to problems with registering delegates, the SABC reported.
+The Congress of the People’s (Cope) elective conference had not started this morning, apparently due to problems with registering delegates.

-The event, which was meant to have started on Wednesday, was halted by the illegal pre-loading of delegates' names onto a database for the conference, the party's deputy president Mbhazima Shilowa told the broadcaster.
+The event, which was meant to have started yesterday, was halted by the illegal pre-loading of delegates’ names onto a database for the conference, the party’s deputy president Mbhazima Shilowa said.

-Amid speculation of a divorce within the party, members had to change the registration spot on Wednesday because the Pretoria facility had been booked for a wedding.
+Amid speculation of a divorce within the party, members had to change the registration spot yesterday because the Pretoria facility had been booked for a wedding.